newaeonweb/laravel-angular-promo-1/READNE.md

 ```

-So far we have everything to start to build our application.

-# Using Composer to create a Laravel application using Docker.
+## Using Composer to create a Laravel application inside Docker container.
 Now that we created a solid base on our servers.
 The PHP image we used already has all the dependencies that Laravel needs to run the application including **Composer**.

 So we will use the Composer that we have inside the **php-fpm** container, this is the safest way to avoid conflicts between your machine/container Composer versions.